 This tequila mule is a celebration of ginger beer’s refreshing bite and the herbaceous aroma and agave taste of tequila.
-Call it a Mexican mule if you’d like, both terms refer to the exact same mixed drink.
+Call it a Mexican Moscow mule if you’d like, both terms refer to the exact same mixed drink.

 - Go straight to the Recipe Card or